bobenantony/AgeRangerWebAPI/README.md

 Unit tests can be found in the project AgeRangerWebApiUnitTests Project.

-Unit tests are performed on Controller and they are based on MOQ and Fluent assertions.
+Unit tests are performed for Controller methods and they are based on MOQ and Fluent assertions.

 Moq is a third party library that enables us to create the dummy class and its methods’ dummy implementation without actually creating a class with actual method implementation